Siddhi Laad

 What are you trying to represent with your paintings?

-I am most likely to be inspired by food or seasons and their interaction with the world around them.
-I take things that I observe around me and try to showcase them in an abstract form through my paintings.Â
+I am most likely inspired by food or seasons and their interaction with the world around them.
+I take things I observe around me and try to showcase them in an abstract form through my paintings.

 Both food and art have been my creative outlets from a young age.
 I was able to be creative in my food and plating while studying at culinary school.
 Ever since then, I have continued to incorporate art into food.
-As for creating paintings, I get inspired by the fantastic food ingredients that every season has to offer and food waste which is the sad reality of food production.
+As for creating paintings, I get inspired by the fantastic food ingredients every season has to offer and food waste, which is the sad reality of food production.
 I am trying to showcase the less glamorous parts of food by creating paintings and starting conversations around them.

 “I paint because it always felt second nature to me.”